controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/integration-with-intellij-idea.md

 # Integration with IntelliJ IDEA

-1. From the main menu, select “File” > “Settings” and then go to “Tools” > “External Tools”.
+1. From the main menu, select "File" > "Settings" and then go to "Tools" > “External Tools”.

 2. Click on the **“+”** icon to add a new item and fill in all parameters and options as in the following screenshot (which shows an example for the “*build*” service):